 We use ROOT for persistency.
-This implies that all objects in the Data Store must have a valid ROOT dictionary, The RootOutputModule stores the content of the Data Store of permanent and event durability in two separate TTrees with a branch for each Data Store entry.
+This implies that all objects in the Data Store must have a valid ROOT dictionary.
+The RootOutputModule writes the content of the Data Store of permanent and event durability to a file with two separate TTrees with a branch for each Data Store entry.
 A selection of branches, the file name, and some tree configurations can be specified using module parameters.
 The corresponding module for reading root files is the RootInputModule.